pingidentity/pingidentity-devops-getting-started/docs/profiles.md

      > Make sure the local directory (in this case, `/tmp/docker/pf`) is not already created.
 Docker needs to create this directory for the mount to `/opt/out`.

   2. Go to the mounted local directory (in this case, `/tmp/docker/pf`), then make and save some configuration changes to PingFederate using the management console.
 As you save the changes, you'll be able to see the files in the mounted directory change.
 For PingFederate, an `instance` directory is created.
 This is a PingFederate server profile.
-  3. Stop the container and start a new container, adding another `/tmp/docker/pf` bind mounted volume, this time to `/opt/in`.
+  3. Stop & remove the container and start a new container, adding another `/tmp/docker/pf` bind mounted volume, this time to `/opt/in`.
 For example:
      ```bash
-     docker container stop pingfederate
+     docker container rm pingfederate

      docker run \
         --name pingfederate-local \